1760-01-22 - Battle of Wandewash

 Commander-in-chief: Thomas Arthur comte de Lally-Tollendal

-Summary: 2250 Europeans (Lally gives his Europeans as only 1,350 infantry, and 150 cavalry) cavalry and infantry and 1,300 Sepoys excluding troops left to besiege Wandewash and the Mahratta cavalry.
+Summary: 2250 Europeans (Lally gives his Europeans as only 1,350 infantry, and 150 cavalry) and 1,300 Cipayes excluding troops left to besiege Wandewash and the Maratha cavalry.

 The French army was formed in a single line in the following order (from right to left):